fotosyn/UnicornPixelEditor/image-analyser/README.md

 For best results, it is recommended to use images with the following characteristics:

 - **Indexed Palette**: Images with an indexed palette of around 16 to 32 colors are recommended.
-This helps in generating a more accurate color palette.
+This helps in generating an easier to manage color palette.

 ## Supported Unicorn Types and Pixel Sizes